 Although Salvator Rosa is a long way from the other sections of Carnarvon National Park, it’s a good spot to hang out for a couple of days.

-We really enjoyed it, even if there’s not that much to do.
+We really enjoyed it, even if there’s not as much to do as at the other sections.
 And sometimes that’s exactly what you need.

 Happy exploring,